Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Validation method

 \section{Validation method}

-The method was evaluated by running calculations on a set of 84 protein-ligand systems containing bridging waters.\cite{lu2007analysis} Crystallographic water molecules were considered bridging if they were located between $2.5$ and $\SI{3.6}{\angstrom}$ from polar atoms (S, N or O) in both the protein and the ligand.
+The method was evaluated by running calculations on a set of 93 protein-ligand systems from a dataset of complexes containing bridging waters.\cite{lu2007analysis} Protein-ligand systems with covalent ligands or missing atoms in the binding site were omitted.
+Crystallographic water molecules were considered bridging waters if they were located between $2.2$ and $\SI{3.6}{\angstrom}$ from polar atoms (S, N or O) in both the protein and the ligand.
+To identify and characterize buried bridging waters, we used the \verb|shrake_rupley| function implemented in the \verb|MDTraj| package\cite{McGibbon2015MDTraj}.
+A probe radius of \SI{1.4}{\angstrom} was used, and a water was considered buried if its solvent-accessible surface area was \SI{0}{\angstrom^2}.